emojicode/emojicode.github.io/src/guides/install.md

 ## Magic Installation

 The magic installation is the easiest way to install Emojicode.
-Select your operating system and and copy’n’paste the below commands into your shell.
+Select your operating system and copy’n’paste the below commands into your shell.
 The script will download the appropriate Emojicode binaries and run the installer.